What is a Fee Waiver

 ; if you receive public assistance; OR

 if you can show that you do not have enough money to pay the filing fee.
-The judge can waive all or part of the court fees in a case, and the waiver only applies to costs specifically stated in the IFP Order.
+The judge can waive all or part of the court fees in a case, and the waiver only applies to costs specifically stated in the fee waiver order.
 NOTE:

 Getting a fee waiver does not mean you will never have to pay any costs or a judgment in the case.